zvictor/PocketFlow/cookbook/python-async-basic/README.md

-# PocketFlow Async Basic Example
+# BrainyFlow Async Basic Example

 This example demonstrates async operations using a simple Recipe Finder that:

 1. Fetches recipes from an API (async HTTP)
 2. Processes them with an LLM (async LLM)
 3. Waits for user confirmation (async input)